BetonQuest/BetonQuest/docs/Documentation/Configuration.md

   * `text` is the text of the entry

 ### Conversation Colors
 `conversation_colors` controls the colors of the conversation.
-It takes [color names](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/ChatColor.html).
+It takes <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/ChatColor.html" target="_blank">color names</a>.
 If you want to add a font style (bold, italic etc.) do so after placing a comma.

   * `npc` is the name of the NPC